prathap937/jsplumb/etc/api/core.api.md

     // (undocumented)
     el: E;
 }

+// Warning: (ae-incompatible-release-tags) The symbol "_addSegment" is marked as @public, but its signature references "ConnectorBase" which is marked as @internal
+//
+// @public (undocumented)
+export function _addSegment<T extends SegmentParams>(connector: ConnectorBase, segmentType: string, params: T): void;

 // Warning: (ae-internal-missing-underscore) The name "AnchorComputeParams" should be prefixed with an underscore because the declaration is marked as @internal
 //